B2B Marketing Agency logo

 Flight schedules are planned around reasonably predictable passenger demand, so the aircraft is very unlikely to fly empty, however if close to the departure date and time there are still empty seats, it makes sense to discount because even selling a seat for $1.00 is better than an empty seat (in practice, government taxes, and airport fees are included in the ticket price, so the minimum ticket price will always be at least enough to cover these variable costs).

-Every seat on the flight is sold at a different price (price discrimination) because each seat is sold at a different time, through various channels, and to different customer segments...
+In practice this means that every seat on the flight can be sold at a different price (price discrimination) because each seat is sold at a different time, through various channels, and to different customer segments...

 • First Class and Business Class seats are premium priced.